Chapter:A New Home

 "Well, Greg said no because he wants to drool and fantasize over his crush, Nancy Arbuckle, as he sits behind her on the bus."

 "Shut up!"
-Greg shoved his little brother while Becky giggles in the front seat.
-Rayne shook her head as she turned down the road that led to the high school.
+Greg shoved his little brother in the backseat while Becky giggles in the front seat.
+Rayne shook her head as she turned down the road that led straight to the high school that wasn't far away from their neighborhood.

 "A boy that bullies Keithie."

 "What?"
-Rayne pulled up the high school and turned in her seat to stare at her little brother, who bowed his head.
+Rayne pulled up to the front of the high school, put the Jeep into park and she turned in her seat to stare down her little brother, who bowed his head to hide from her stare.

 "Is that true?"